alphagov/govuk_publishing_components/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)
 =====================

-This gem:
+GOV.UK Publishing Components is a Ruby gem to document and distribute components in GOV.UK frontend applications.

+It provides:
-- Provides shared components for applications
+- a shared library of components
-- Provides helpers to generate component payloads
+- helpers to generate component payloads
-- Provides an application to preview components
+- an application to preview components and provide guidance

 Components should be added to this gem if they are required in more than one application, otherwise they should be added to that application.